 Newbury Fire Department Stations

 The Newbury Fire Department sub-station is located in the Blodgets Landing section of Newbury off of Route 103A.
-83-M4, A 1978 Ford L8000 Engine with a 1000 gpm pump and carrying 1,500 feet of 3 inch hose is housed in this station.
+Newbury Engine 3, is housed in this station.
 This station was donated to the town in 1963 and was renovated to be able to hold the larger fire truck in 1990.